Business growth is a lot more than just selling products and services, especially in the post-pandemic world.

 3. Involve customers in product creation

-Co-creating a product, website layout, explainer video, or even an eBook is a strategy that augers well when it comes to engaging customers better.
+Co-creating a product, website layout, explainer video, or even an eBook, either in-house or by hiring an eBook writer, is a strategy that augers well when it comes to engaging customers better.
 Involving customers in the product creation process makes them feel important.
 However, approaching the process depends purely on the concerned business and their plan of action.

 The best way to ask for inputs, suggestions, and assistance is to interact with the customers across the most popular channels and even online communities.
 Rewarding the top ideas is yet another approach to drive insane levels of customer engagement.
 However, in most cases, customers seek recognition, with their ideas being talked about and incorporated within the actual process of product creation.